-If your provision or plan change will take time, your service should respond with a
+If your plan change will take more than a few seconds your service should respond with a

 202 Accepted status code.
 Use the callback APIs to make any necessary changes to the ENV vars when your service has finished.
 See the Add-on Partner API overview for more information.